top of page

 Visual-first instruction

-Instead of abstract explanation, the video uses environmental demonstration to teach through observation.
+Instead of an abstract explanation, the video uses environmental demonstration to teach through observation.

 Sequenced information delivery